Emanuelle Dutra Fernandes de Souza, is a 25 year-old empowered young woman!

 Beyond being an Athlete who has won several medals for Brazil, she currently represents the fight for inclusion using her own voice to uplift the voice of people with intellectual disabilities.
 Emanuelle (or Manu, as she likes to be called), brought a motto to her life in a sentence that has been the beginning of many projects for Special Olympics Brazil - "Inclusion is Action".
 For her, it is “useless” to talk about inclusion without experiencing inclusion in practice.

-In Brazil, Manu is a member of the Special Olympics Athletes Council and coordinates the Athlete Leader’s group alongside the program's Board.
-Through these positions, she encourages the active participation of other athletes in activities and increasingly seeks that other athletes can reach the position she now represents with great dedication.
-Manu is also a member of the Municipal Council for Children and Adolescents and uses her voice with the right to vote to represent people with disabilities.
+In Brazil, Manu is a dedicated member of the Special Olympics Athletes Council and coordinates the Athlete Leader’s group alongside the program's Board.
+Through these positions, she encourages the active participation of other athletes in activities and increasingly encourages other athletes to reach their full potential.
+Manu is also a member of the Municipal Council for Children and Adolescents and uses her voice to represent people with disabilities.

 When Manu was 2 years old, she had seizure which left her in a coma for a week.
 After she went back home, her parents noticed that Manu was acting differently; walking and talking were more difficult for her.
 The seizures increased in frequency, so doctors recommended not only more therapy, but also moving to a calmer place.
 Manu´s family decided to leave their home behind and relocate to Rio Das Ostras.